SatoruMuro/SAM2GUIfor3Drecon/toolforDICOM.md

 🔗 [`.slicerrc.py` on GitHub](https://github.com/SatoruMuro/SAM2GUIfor3Drecon/blob/main/.slicerrc.py)

 ### 🛠 How to use:
-1. Download `.slicerrc.py` from the link above.
+1. Download the `.slicerrc.py` file from the link above and verify/rename it if needed (see notes below).
-2. Place it in the following folder: `C:\Users\<YourUsername>`
+2. Place the file in the following folder: `C:\Users\<YourUsername>`
 3. Restart 3D Slicer.
-4. Three new buttons will appear in the toolbar automatically.
+4. Three new buttons will automatically appear in the toolbar.

-Enjoy faster and easier DICOM processing inside 3D Slicer!
+This will enable fast and easy DICOM processing inside 3D Slicer!

+---

+**Notes:**

+- After downloading, the filename may appear as `slicerrc.py` without the leading dot.
+  Be sure to rename it to `.slicerrc.py` (with a dot at the beginning).
+  → Without the correct filename, 3D Slicer will not load the script automatically.

+- On Windows, creating a filename starting with a dot can be tricky.
+  If needed:
+  - Save the file in Notepad as `"`.slicerrc.py`"` (with double quotes)
+  - Or rename it manually in File Explorer and remove any `.txt` extension.